Poseidon-Heir/KB_week1_RestAPI/README.md

 # KB_week1_RestAPI
+  *****This repository still updated until 5th Feb 2023 Two RestAPIs are created using NodeJs, MySQL , dockerised and tested in Postman.

    1. Write a REST service HTTP+JSON in any programming language
    2. Save / Read data from DB (PostgreSQL or MySQL)
    3. Dockerize the service